 How Does Hydro Energy Work?

-Hydro energy, also known as hydropower, is a renewable energy source that harnesses the power of moving water to generate electricity.
 The intricate workings of hydro energy systems involve various techniques and technologies to convert the kinetic energy of water into usable electrical energy.
-Let's explore the different methods used to generate hydro energy:

-- Reservoir (or Impoundment) Hydropower:
+Reservoir (or Impoundment) Hydropower

 The Benefits of Hydro Energy